✦ Updated for the 2026 ATAR cycle

 for All Australian States

 Instantly estimate your Australian Tertiary Admission Rank.
-Covers NSW (HSC), VIC (VCE), QLD (QCE), SA (SACE), WA (WACE), TAS (TCE) & ACT (BSSS) — with university cut-off matching.
+Covers NSW (HSC), VIC (VCE), QLD (QCE), SA (SACE), WA (WACE), TAS (TCE) & ACT (BSSS) — with university cut-off matching for 2026 entry.

 ✏️